tcsuk/hudm5001/programming_assignments/python/sqlite_interaction.md

 Last updated: Jan 15, 2023

 **Instructions**
 Follow the instructions below.
-Copy all questions, code, and output into a document and submit through Collab.
+Copy all questions, code, and output into a document and submit through Canvas.
 A document in Word format is suggested, as you will include screenshots of your results.

 **TOTAL POINTS: 10**